scipy/scipy/doc/source/tutorial/optimize.rst

 some function *residual(P)*, where *P* is a vector of length :math:`N_x N_y`.

-Now, because :math:`N_x N_y` can be large, :obj:`fsolve` will take a long time to solve this problem.
-The solution can however be found using one of the large-scale solvers in :mod:`scipy.optimize`, for example :obj:`newton_krylov`, :obj:`broyden2`, or :obj:`anderson`.
+Now, because :math:`N_x N_y` can be large, methods `hybr` or `lm` in :func:`root` will take a long time to solve this problem.
+The solution can however be found using one of the large-scale solvers, for example `krylov`, `broyden2`, or `anderson`.
 These use what is known as the inexact Newton method, which instead of computing the Jacobian matrix exactly, forms an approximation for it.

 The problem we have can now be solved as follows:

 .. plot::

     import numpy as np
-   from scipy.optimize import newton_krylov
+    from scipy.optimize import root
     from numpy import cosh, zeros_like, mgrid, zeros

     # parameters
     nx, ny = 75, 75
     hx, hy = 1./(nx-1), 1./(ny-1)

     P_left, P_right = 0, 0
     P_top, P_bottom = 1, 0

     def residual(P):
        d2x = zeros_like(P)
        d2y = zeros_like(P)